TreyenSSCC/Bucket/README.md

 Update Log

+**bucket.py** - Version 0.1.1a - Changed how the version number system works.
+Version with 'a' at the end with be the main version.
+Versions with any other letters will be be modified versions, for when I want to experiment.
+Also, changed the 'print' syntax to 'pour' and added an error for when no input is given by the user.

 **bucket.py** - Version 0.1.0: Added basic artimatic functions: add, sub, div, and div.
 Cleaned up the code.
 Rewrote how syntax was detected by the program.